CT Scan Information From A CT Technologist

 - MRI vs CT scan

-- MRI vs CT scan..... what 's the difference?
+- What 's the difference between MRI and CT Scan?
 Which is better?
 CT is superior at visualizing the lungs.

 - Head CT